These delicious slow cooker baked beans make for an amazing breakfast. You can eat these beans by themselves or with some bacon and eggs.

-- Season to taste with salt & pepper.
+- Season to taste with salt and pepper.

-- Serve & Enjoy
+- Serve & Enjoy.

 A recipe that goes great with these beans is the tasty corned beef hash.
-They’re a match made in heaven, but you might want to have a couple of slow cookers or just cook the beans a day before and reheat them.
+They are a match made in heaven, but you might want to have a couple of slow cookers to cook the dishes at the same time.
+Alternatively, you can cook the beans a day before and reheat them.

 I hope that these slow cooker baked beans turn out as great as they did for me.
-If you run into any trouble, then be sure to double check the cooking tips for help.
-Alternatively feel free to leave a comment below with any feedback, suggestions or anything else.
+If you run into any trouble, then be sure to double-check the cooking tips for help.
+Alternatively, feel free to leave a comment below with any feedback, suggestions, or anything else.